-on the product side: capacity-driven price competition,

-increasing feature demands; etc.

-on the industrial side: labour union issues, brownfield sites, need to reduce capital investment; etc.
+on the product side: capacity-driven price competition in ? making small car segment of the market, increasing feature demands; etc. on the industrial side: labour union issues, brownfield sites, need to reduce capital investment; etc.

 Although the relative importance of such factors may influence whether an OEM moves to outsourced modules, we would observe that much of the European industry now regards modular supply as a key part of the outsourcing decision, and vice versa.